leotrixofficial/LeoChatProgram/README.md

 Currently the server can only communicate to one client and not multiple clients.
 I may add this in as a feature later on or in a different project.
 The aim of this program was to make a simple chat strictly between two machines.

 I made this as my Java Client/Server assignment for my Diploma of Software Developement course.
 Please feel free to pick at it and report any issues you have! :-)
-- Leotrix